 - Book creation

 - Power to sell

 It isn’t the opportunity to self-publish that changed the status quo.
-You still need a good editor and a cover designer to create a good product, a good book.
+You still need a good editor and a cover designer to create a good product, an excellent book.
 You still need the professionals in the publishing industry.
-Your final draft isn’t by far a real book.
+Your final draft isn’t by far a proper book.

 The monopoly of the publishing houses wasn’t broken by the opportunity to self-publish, but because their power to sell got taken from them.